lukehanson2429/Explore-Siquijor/README.md

 * Landing Hero image named Explore Siquijor smooth scrolls to map section.
 * Hostel, Attractions, Food/Drink, Top Picks & Top Tip buttons for the map API call various icons as intended all color coded for a clean UX.
+* More button in top picks section scrolls and shows further top picks.
 * Smooth scroll to desired location of website also when clicking buttons.
 * Send Button in contact section sends email as intended and provides a success alert.